jordenc/com.onkyo/README.md

 - Fixed a bug on mobile cards / capabilities
 - Made a fix where 'Onkyo Net/USB List information' messages disturbed the normal work.
 - **Sadly, you will have to delete your device to be able to use the mobile card to turn it on or off**
+- Now includes triggers, so you can activate flows based on actions of your Onkyo receiver - whether it's done by Homey, your remote control or an external device!

 **Version 0.9.3:**
 - Fixed a bug on manual pairing